ProjectLighthouseCAU/lighthouse-haskell/lighthouse-client/README.md

 # Lighthouse API

-Library for the Lighthouse API.
+A library for the Project Lighthouse API.